 - Copies of all medical records related to the reason for your appointment, such as X-rays, lab tests and immunization records — even if results are normal.

 - A parent or legal guardian must be present for the first consultation.
 If you are a legal guardian, please bring proof of guardianship.
-Your child's Social Security number and that of the parent/guardian with insurance coverage will be requested, but is not mandatory to provide.
 Please bring a copy of your child's birth certificate if the child's name has been legally changed.

 - Medications: Bring all of the medications your child currently takes — including over-the-counter medications — in a bag.
 If you’d prefer to write a list of medications, we will need the medicine name, dosage, frequency, prescribing doctor, pharmacy name and phone number, as well as how long your child has been using this medication.
 Most families find it easier to toss everything in a bag and bring it along!